hyling/kean.github.io/_posts/2017-07-10-api-client-in-swift.markdown

 In this article I'd like to share my latest networking stack.
 It has a minimalistic yet powerful API, type-safe authorization scopes, endpoints are modeled in type-safe, declarative and concise way, support for OAuth 2 "refresh access token" dance.
 And it takes full advantage of the open source frameworks to achieve all of those powerful features

+> All of the code from the post is [available here](https://gist.github.com/kean/64b9fc0963fd430594fdb3eb848bccf3) (requires Swift 4).

 * TOC
 {:toc}